WHY WE ARE HERE

 Tom Hall, 1987 (letter written to the Medical Journal of Australia)

-In November 2006, ASPAH was formed in response to those forces.
+In November 2006, ASPAH was formed in response to those forces described in the quote above.
 Its members comprise a broad range of individuals who work as, or have worked with, performing artists at many levels, and who share a passion and common belief in their health and wellbeing.

 We are here because: